 Enemies-to-Lovers

 They hate each other.
 They're forced into proximity (a shared workplace, a tournament, a road trip).
 The antagonism slowly converts into attraction, then into feelings.
 The emotional payoff is enormous because the initial stakes were so negative.
-Book that nails it: The Hating Game by Sally Thorne.
-Romantasy version: Fourth Wing by Rebecca Yarros.
+Book that nails it: The Hating Game (Amazon) by Sally Thorne.
+Romantasy version: Fourth Wing (Amazon) by Rebecca Yarros.

 Friends-to-Lovers

 They've known each other forever.
 One of them realises it's more.
 The risk is losing the friendship.
 Lower initial tension than enemies-to-lovers but higher emotional texture β you already believe these two people know each other.
-Book that nails it: People We Meet on Vacation by Emily Henry.
+Book that nails it: People We Meet on Vacation (Amazon) by Emily Henry.

 Fake Dating / Fake Engagement / Fake Marriage

 They pretend to be together for a practical reason β impressing family, fulfilling a contract, revenge on an ex, a visa, an inheritance.
 The fake relationship generates real feelings neither of them can explain away.
 The "we're pretending so why am I not pretending anymore" moment is the reader's reward.
-Book that nails it: The Love Hypothesis by Ali Hazelwood.
+Book that nails it: The Love Hypothesis (Amazon) by Ali Hazelwood.

 Grumpy-Sunshine